 Look up and you will see gigantic columns of Doric order looming, standing majestic against the clear blue sky.
 These are the remains of the Temple of Apollo, the key heritage structure at Delphi where the Oracle was seated and prophesied from.
-As per historians, the ruins seen today date back to the 4th century BC; the temple survived until the Roman invasion in AD 390 when men destroyed buildings and artworks in an attempt to remove Paganism.
+As per historians, the ruins date back to the 4th century BC; the temple survived until the Roman invasion in AD 390 when men destroyed buildings and artworks in an attempt to remove Paganism.

 Further up is the Theatre of Delphi that gives spectators a view of the sanctuary and the valley below.
 Remodelled several times after it was built in 4th century BC, it hosted theatrical performances, musicians, orators and other people of the arts.
 The Stadium of Delphi sits atop the highest spot of Delphi and is the site where athletes from across ancient Greece gathered to show off their prowess and battle to be declared the top sportsperson.

 The climb up can be part exhilarating and part irritating – with such wonderful views to look up to and a gorgeous play of nature behind you, it is nothing short of an endeavour for one’s senses to absorb all that is seen.
-But none of us had bargained for my severe reaction to pollen from the wild flowers growing across the Temple of Apollo.
+But none of us had bargained for my severe reaction to pollen from the wildflowers growing across the Temple of Apollo.
 Much thanks to the medicines I carry with me and the water bottle I refuse to leave home without for helping stabilise my condition enough that I was able to drag myself up the mountain.
-Of course by the end of the climb I was about ready to drop in the shade of the one of the trees.
+Of course, by the end of the climb, I was about ready to drop in the shade of one of the trees.
 But I have to admit, every gasp for breath was worth the experience of the Temple of Apollo.

 I should also warn you about the stairs – pretty slippery so make sure you wear good shoes and walk slowly.
 Technical glitches set aside, I was wondering how these Greeks and Romans and all those who came after managed to build such beautiful structures on mountain tops!